...

 By the 7th century, miso soup had become a staple in Buddhist temples and samurai households, prized for its ability to provide energy and nutrition with minimal ingredients.

 Over the centuries, miso soup found its way into the homes of all Japanese people, transcending social classes and regional differences.
+Today, it remains a deeply symbolic part of Japanese culture, often representing the care and tradition of family cooking.

 Each region has its variations, from adding seasonal vegetables to using different types of miso, but the essence of the soup remains the same, nourishing both the body and the spirit.